levist7/levist7/README.md

 Visual Basic, some VBA, some Matlab, little Fortran90.

-Scripting for finite element analysis such as Ansys APDL, Opensees and CAST3M
+Scripting for finite element analysis software such as Ansys APDL, Opensees and CAST3M

 <!---
 levist7/levist7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.